rossGardiner/ecto-trigger/guides/deployment.md

-# Deployment
+# Deployment Guide for Ecto-Trigger

-Here you will find information on how to deploy models you have trained using Ecto-Trigger.
+This guide explains how to run a trained Ecto-Trigger model on real devices in the field.
+We provide instructions for two supported platforms:

 <details> <summary>Raspberry Pi</summary>